Compressing Hypergraphs using Suffix Sorting: Related Work

 \section{Related Work}

 Like graphs, hypergraphs can be very large.
-For large hypergraph databases, there is the research branch of partitioning a hypergraph~\cite{schlag2022} and of parallel graph processing with tools like Hygra~\cite{shun2020} and CHGL~\cite{jenkins2018}.

-Each hypergraph can be translated into a graph with edges connecting only two nodes, that describes essentially the same data as a hypergraph.
-Most common methods are the clique expansion, where the rank-k hyperedge is represented by a k-clique, and the star expansion, where a new node is introduced and all nodes of the hyperedge are connected by a new edge with that node.
-Both methods have multiple downsides regarding compression and querying: They increase the number of objects in the graph by a large factor in comparison to using hyperedges.
-These expanded graphs are less effective to compress and need many edge lookups to check for an existing hyperedge between multiple nodes.
-Huang et al.~\cite{huang2015} conclude in the context of distributed hypergraph processing, that expanding hypergraphs to graphs cause major efficiency drawbacks.
+For large hypergraph databases, there is the research branch of partitioning a hypergraph~\cite{schlag2022} and of parallel graph processing with tools like CHGL~\cite{jenkins2018} and Hygra~\cite{shun2020}.
+CHGL uses adjacency lists to represent hypergraphs: each node has an array of incident edges, and each edge has an array of incident nodes.
+Hygra~\cite{shun2020} uses the graph representation of Ligra~\cite{shun2020} on the bipartite representation of a hypergraph, which is also called star expansion, where each hyperedge is represented as a node connected by an edge to each node of the hyperedge.
+Besides the bipartite representation, each hypergraph can be translated into a traditional graph using the clique expansion, where a rank-k hyperedge is represented as a k-clique.
+This leads to a loss of information as overlapping cliques are indistinguishable or cease to exist.
+Both expansions have the downside that they increase the number of edges in the graph by a large factor in comparison to using hyperedges.
+Thereby, both expansions render the hypergraph less effective at compressing and need many edge lookups to check for an existing hyperedge between multiple nodes.
+Moreover, Huang et al.~\cite{huang2015} conclude in the context of distributed hypergraph processing, expanding hypergraphs into graphs causes major efficiency drawbacks.

 Liu et al.~\cite{liu2024} argue likewise for graph processing acceleration.
-They propose a hypergraph compression method based on the incidence list: They use two one-dimensional arrays, one for the incident hyperedges and one for the nodes and two indexes for each one that contain the start and end of ranges in the arrays.
-They achieve compression by overlapping the equal nodes (or equal incident hyperedges) of successive hyperedges (or successive nodes).
+They propose a hypergraph compression method based on the incidence list: They use one array for the incident hyperedges, one array for the nodes, and four indexes, two for each of the arrays.
+Liu et al. achieve compression by overlapping the common nodes (or common hyperedges) of successive hyperedges (or successive nodes).
+The indexes contain the start and end of the possibly overlapping ranges of adjacent nodes or hyperedges.
 As neither nodes nor hyperedges have an order, they propose a reordering strategy for better compression and less cache misses on access.

+Our approach, HyperCSA, is inspired by RDFCSA by Brisaboa et al.~\cite{brisaboa2015}, a self-index for the triples representing an RDF graph.
+We generalize their idea by lifting the restriction to triples and permit tuples of arbitrary and unequal lengths.